Copyright and Disclaimer

 We also request that you observe and retain any copyright or related notices that may accompany this material as part of the attribution.

-The information and material on this web site is general in nature and is intended for your use and information.
+The information and material on this web site is general in nature and is intended for information purposes only.

 You must not assume that this website is error-free or that it will be suitable for the particular purpose that you had in mind when using it.

 You may download, store in cache, display, print and copy the information in unaltered form only.
-You may not re-transmit, distribute or commercialise the material without the permission of the State Emergency Service.
+You may not re-transmit, distribute or commercialise the material without the permission of the NSW SES.

-The State Emergency Service bears no responsibility for material contained in any site that is linked to this website.
+The NSW SES bears no responsibility for material contained in any site that is linked to this website.

-The State Emergency Service disclaims any liability (including for negligence) to any person in respect of anything and the consequences on anything, done, or not done by any such person in whole or partial reliance upon the whole or part of the information of this website.
+The NSW SES disclaims any liability (including for negligence) to any person in respect of anything and the consequences on anything, done, or not done by any such person in whole or partial reliance upon the whole or part of the information of this website.

 For further information please send your request to: